-volume volume reduction in brain weight (relative to sham controls)
+volume reduction in brain we duction in brain weight (relative to sham controls)

 olanzapine haloperidol

 frontal lobe 10.4% 10.1%

 parietal lobe 13.6% 11.2%

 Based upon these results, the researchers concluded that the progressive reductions in brain volume which have been reported in many studies on schizophrenia may reflect the effects of drug treatment.
 They proposed that further studies be undertaken to characterize the mechanisms responsible for these changes and to identify the precise targets (neurons, glia) of these effects.